Saswat689/quizzo.github.io/README.md

 * **Add your own questions:**
   Probably one of the best features of quizzo.
 Add questions to the list and play with them later.

+* **Play the Game Of Thrones Theme Song:**
+  Play the game of thrones theme song and see how it changes emotions.

 * **Different colour schemes:**
   A large variety of colour schemes are used to create the UI/UX with the concept of human emotions in mind.